 Loved that boat!

-Newport based schooner sails to Haiti, houses relief physicians.
+- Newport based schooner sails to Haiti to house relief physicians.

 The annoncement of Tanton winning the Westlawn Institute and PassaMaker Magazine design competition is a good start.
 I was personally gratified, because of the reputation associated with the School and the Magazine itself.
 I was glad to receive the award in Ft.
 Lauderdale.
 The occasion was made in conjunction with the TrawlerFest in January.